kurron/aws-study-group-labs/README.md

 1. Traffic should be balanced between the instances
 1. Change number of desired tasks and see what happens

+# Lab 11: EC2 Container Service: Using an ELB and Auto Scaling Group

 ## Create Launch Configuration
 1. Use the ECS optomized AMI used in the prior labs
 1. Use that to AMI to configure your Launch Configuration